formaloo/formaloo-wp-plugin/README.md

 - **Added:** Create & Edit Feedback Widgets for your Website
 - **Added:** Select an existing form of your Formaloo account in the Gutenberg block in addition to pasting any Formaloo form URL
 - **Added:** Spanish Language Support
+- Minor bug fixes and improvements

+### 1.6.0.0
+- **Added:** You can now preview and use different form templates from Templates page
-- Minior bug fixes and improvements
+- Minor bug fixes and improvements